 So if you’re investing the time learn the most important thing.

-THE ONLY TWO CAKES YOU NEED TO KNOW HOW TO MAKE: CHOCOLATE WALNUT CAKE AND MERINGUE CREAM CAKE
+THE ONLY TWO CAKES YOU NEED TO KNOW HOW TO MAKE: CHOCOLATE WALNUT CAKE AND MERINGUE CAKE

 I am no Martha, but for a food blogger I bake decently.
 I slay two classic cakes.

 Here’s the thing tho.
 I learned everything by first making good dough for bread.